Early detection and better medical care are increasing survival rates and improving life for people with WS.

 Early intervention, the right medical care and continuing social and enrichment activities make an immeasurable difference in the quality of life for people with WS.
 Because Williams syndrome is genetic, it’s possible that findings from research will pinpoint genes affecting certain medical conditions (cardiovascular disease, diabetes); developmental challenges (visual-spatial problems, ADHD); and even personality traits (affinity for music, anxiety).

-Williams syndrome affects the cardiovascular system, musculoskeletal function and aspects of personality and development, therefore, scientists believe findings from research in WS may offer insights into overlapping conditions in the general population, including:
+Williams syndrome affects the cardiovascular system, musculoskeletal function and aspects of personality and development; therefore, scientists believe findings from research in WS may offer insights into overlapping conditions in the general population, including:

 • Hypertension, which affects 74.5 million Americans age 20 or older.